Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist NCModernist

 1968 - The Macon and Jeannette Smith Residence, 3721 Lassiter Mill Road, Raleigh NC.
-As of 2016 a rental house owned by their children Patricia Hoover and Stephen Smith.
+Deeded to their children Patricia Hoover and Stephen Smith, then rented.
+Sold to grandson Paul Hoover IV.

 NCModernist